kevinmcfarlane/react-digit-recognizer/README.md

 # React App running Digit Recognizer (Machine Learning) in Rust WebAssembly

 Uploads training and validation data sets and then displays the percentage of digits that were correctly predicted.
 For machine learning technical details see the pure Rust [implementation].
+In this new version the file input was moved out of the Rust and into the React UI.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).